Accessibility Tools

 How can we help you?

-Your property is an HMO if both of the following apply:
+HMOs are defined in Part 7 of the Housing Act 2004.
+Your property is a HMO if both of the following apply:

 • at least 3 tenants live there, forming more than one household